UIC COVID-19 Guidance for Students

 I am unvaccinated...

-Students who are not vaccinated and do not qualify for an exemption will be able to complete their coursework through synchronous or asynchronous online courses, or by streaming and/or watching recordings of in-person courses.
-However, they will not be able to participate in any on-campus classes, activities or events, including courses with required in-person components.
-Students who cannot come to campus should immediately check with their instructors to determine whether:
+Students who are not vaccinated and do not qualify for an exemption will not be able to participate in any on-campus classes, activities or events, including courses with required in-person components.

 All currently approved and available vaccines are safe and effective.
 We encourage you to get the COVID-19 vaccine to protect you and those around you from severe disease.